Shepard Alonzo Mount: Later days

 Shepard often travelled for commission work, manly to New York City.
 Elizabeth grew bitter over Shepard’s constant commutes resulting a strain in their marriage.
-On August 1858, Elizabeth died at the age of 42.
-Overwhelmed by her death Shepard left his children in his sister Ruth’s care in Stony Brook, New York for six weeks.
+In August 1858, Elizabeth died at the age of 42.
+Overwhelmed by her death Shepard left his children in his sister Ruth’s care in Stony Brook, New York, for six weeks.
 In 1861, at the age of only 19, Tutie died of consumption four months after being married.
 In 1863, his eldest son William Shepard was forcibly drafted into the Civil War during his time in Mississippi as a part of the Army of the Confederacy.
 William Shepard found his way to Union soldiers and asked to join them.
 Unfortunately, Union soldiers took him for a spy and imprisoned him.
 Shepard was finally able to release his son from imprisonment thanks to his friend Francis Bicknell Carpenter, a fellow artist, was painting a portrait of Abraham Lincoln and gave him letter endorsing his plea.
 Lincoln immediately ordered for William Shepard’s release.

 Shepard continued to paint throughout his later years.
 His last painting, Camille Mount, of his recently deceased granddaughter, was finished on September 12, 1868.
 He then died in Stony Brook six days later at the age of 64 from falling ill of cholera.
 He is now buried in Saint James Episcopal Church Graveyard in Saint James, New York.